bhanupratapys/dnswarden/README.md

-#### Just a normal privacy oriented DNS service with a ability to block ads, trackers and also provides uncensored DNS!
+#### Just a normal privacy oriented DNS service with the ability to block ads, trackers, malware, and phishing.
+We provide an uncensored DNS aswell!